smartdevicelink/sdl_core_documentation/docs/Multiple Transports Implementation/index.md

 Core responds to the proxy's `StartService` request with additional parameters audioServiceTransports, videoServiceTransports and secondaryTransports.

-- The secondaryTransports contains an array of the allowed secondary transports for the current primary transport.
+- The `secondaryTransports` contains an array of the allowed secondary transports for the current primary transport.
-- AudioServiceTransports and videoServiceTransports describe which service is allowed to run on which transports (Primary, Secondary or both).
-The Proxy uses this information and starts services only on an allowed transport.
+- `audioServiceTransports` and `videoServiceTransports` describe which services are allowed to run on which transports (Primary, Secondary, or both).
+The Proxy uses this information and starts services only on allowed transports.
 - Since RPC and Hybrid services always run on Primary Transport, only Video and Audio services are configurable.

 ### `TransportEventUpdate`